Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/personalReflection.md

 Package management is taught as a hands‑on system administration skill so you can prepare and maintain the software environment on a Raspberry Pi or server used in labs.
 The course places it alongside kernel history, basic Linux commands, and Apache installation to show it is a prerequisite for later practical tasks and assessments.A package manager automates software lifecycle tasks: locating packages in repositories, resolving and installing dependencies, upgrading software, and removing packages cleanly.
 This avoids manual compilation and reduces errors when assembling a working system.
 Package managers also provide commands to query installed versions and verify package integrity.Different Linux distributions use different managers: Debian/Ubuntu use apt, Red Hat/Fedora use dnf/yum, Arch uses pacman, and lightweight systems may use apk (Alpine).
 Each has its own commands and repository model, but all serve the same core purpose of managing packages and dependencies, include the distro and manager used, the exact commands you ran, outputs or screenshots, and one troubleshooting example (for instance resolving a dependency conflict or adding a repository).
 Showing these concrete steps demonstrates practical competence and reproducibility for assessors.mastering package management makes your labs repeatable and maintainable; document commands, evidence, and one resolved problem to show real learning and readiness to manage systems in practical settings.

 * What have you struggled with.
+Binary, bytes and Boolean algebra are the foundational ways computers represent and manipulate information: binary encodes data as 0s and 1s, bytes group bits into addressable units, and Boolean algebra provides the logical rules (AND, OR, NOT) that underlie decision‑making and digital circuits.Binary is the base‑2 number system used by digital electronics because hardware naturally represents two states (on/off).
+A bit is a single binary digit; a byte is a standard grouping of bits (usually 8) used as the basic addressable unit for memory and data formats.
+Understanding how values, characters, and simple data types map to bit patterns (for example ASCII or integer encodings) helps you read memory dumps, interpret file sizes, and reason about storage and transmission limitsBoolean algebra is the mathematical system for working with binary values using logical operators such as AND, OR, NOT; it formalises how truth values combine and is the basis for logic gates and digital circuits.
+Boolean expressions can be represented as truth tables, algebraic formulas, or logic gate diagrams, and they are used to design and simplify the control logic inside processors and peripherals.

+between binary, decimal and hexadecimal until they’re quick.

+Use truth tables to verify Boolean simplifications before coding or wiring circuits.

+Watch for endianness and signed vs unsigned interpretations when reading bytes from hardware or files.

+Keep examples short and annotated in your learning record so assessors can immediately see the link between theory and lab work.mastering binary, bytes and Boolean algebra turns abstract concepts into practical skills—reading memory, manipulating bits in code, and designing or debugging simple digital circuits—and gives you concrete evidence to include in your Personal Learning Record.

+C language
+ C is a general‑purpose, mid‑level programming language created in the early 1970s and widely used for system software and embedded programming; it gives direct control over memory and low‑level operations, which is why it remains central to courses that teach hardware interfacing and operating systems concepts.Syntax and structure: functions, control flow, and modular program design.Kernel code executes in kernel mode with full system privileges, while user code runs in user mode with restricted access.
+Grasping why certain instructions or memory accesses are prohibited in user mode can be subtle.
+Examples: Direct I/O access, privileged CPU instructions, and memory management operations.
+CPU Mode Switching & System Calls
+User applications must invoke system calls to request kernel services.
+Understanding the pipeline from user-space request → mode transition → kernel handler → return is complex.
+Timing, stack switching, context saving, and interrupt handling are non-trivial abstractions to internalize.

+Data and memory: primitive types, pointers, arrays, and manual memory management using malloc/free.

+Low‑level operations: bitwise operators, byte manipulation, and direct access patterns that mirror hardware registers.

+Compilation and toolchain: source → compile → link workflow and debugging with tools like gdb.
+Mastering these topics gives you the ability to write compact, efficient code and to understand how higher‑level are implemented. in this course context apply c hardware task controlling GPIO, implementing simple device interfaces, or writing small utilities that run on a Raspberry Pi.
+Labs typically require you to compile C programs on the Pi, test timing and I/O behaviour, and commit working code to GitHub as evidence.
+C is chosen because it exposes the runtime and memory model you need to reason about embedded and systems problems.C is both a practical tool and a conceptual lens in this module—learn it to control hardware directly, understand system behaviour, and produce reproducible evidence of low‑level programming skills.

+Kernel code runs in a protected, privileged environment and controls hardware, scheduling, memory, and drivers; user code runs in unprivileged space and uses system calls to request kernel services.
+This separation enforces stability and security by preventing ordinary programs from directly corrupting hardware or other processes.Kernel and user code refers to the split between privileged operating‑system code that manages hardware and resources (the kernel) and the unprivileged programs you write and run (user code); the course teaches both the theory and practical implications so you can map concepts to Raspberry Pi labs and system‑level tasks.Abstract OS Concepts
+Processes, scheduling, virtual memory, and kernel threads can be counterintuitive at first.
+Misunderstanding these leads to subtle bugs, race conditions, or deadlocks.
+2. Practical / Technical Challenges
+Debugging Complexity
+Kernel bugs can crash the entire system, making iterative testing riskier.
+User-level debugging (gdb, printf) may be usable, but kernel debugging often requires serial console logs, KGDB, or VM snapshots.Hardware and Memory Management Nuances
+Kernel programmers must handle physical vs. virtual memory, page faults, and device registers.
+User-space code abstracts most of this, so beginners often find the kernel-level perspective hard to grasp.
+Environment Setup
+Kernel development requires tailored setups: kernel source compilation, test environments (VMs or containers for safety), and hardware knowledge.
+Mistakes can require full system reboots or environment resets.Fear of Breaking the System Kernel development carries stakes (system crashes), which can discourage beginners unless mitigated by VMs or safe sandbox testing.
+Self-doubt & Imposter Syndrome
+Many begin with only high-level coding experience (Python, JS).
+Transitioning to low-level programming can feel daunting.

 * What personal research have you done.
 * What will you need to do next to consolidate your knowledge.